Carnegie Mellon University School of Art

 UNITS

 Each of the units will include a lecture/brainstorming, some technical tutorials, a warm-up workshops, self-directed work time, and a critique.
-Week by week schedule here (subject to change).

 Artifact

-Assignment: Model an archeological item from another planet, dimension, or alternate history.
+Project: Model an archeological item from another planet, dimension, or alternate history.

-Can you avoid sci-fi or fantasy cliches?
+Can you avoid sci-fi or fantasy clichés?
 Can you imagine a world around it?
 Does the object suggest its own use?

 Avatar

-Assignment: Design an avatar/costume for a very specific circumstance.
 It has to be riggable as a humanoid.

 LEARNING OBJECTIVES